mitric-lab/programming_theochem/src/04-numerical_optimisation/04-newton_methods.md

 whose inversion is also an identity matrix.

 ### Implementation
-Even though the formulas for the BFGS algorithm look indimidating, the implementation is actually quite simple.
+Even though the formulas for the BFGS algorithm look intimidating, the implementation is actually quite simple.
 We just have to pay attention not to mistype the very long formula for the update of the inverted Hessian and make sure to use the correct multiplication.